surkanfuren/pocket-server/README.md

 ### **Remember**:
 we need to make a return redirection to a specific page after the sign up proccess.
 It may be `login` route for example.
 Or an error page acording to the current status.
 So you should play around with `try-except` blocks and `if` conditions.

 **Example scenario**: "This email address already in use!".
-What would you do in this situation?
+What would you do in such a situation?